Glenn Rogers (politician)

-Glenn Moss Rogers (born January 24, 1956) is an American veterinarian, rancher and politician.
-He has represented the 60th District in the Texas House of Representatives since 2021.
+Glenn Moss Rogers (born January 24, 1956) is an American veterinarian, rancher and politician who represented the 60th district in the Texas House of Representatives from 2021 to 2025.
 A member of the Republican Party, Rogers also owns and operates the Holt River Ranch near Graford, Texas.

 Early life, education, and career

 Rogers graduated from Graham High School.
 He then attended Texas A&M University, where he received a BS and then D.V.M. from the College of Veterinary Medicine & Biomedical Sciences in 1980.
 After college he opened up a rural mixed veterinary practice in Graham and Graford, Texas.
 During this time, Rogers served as president of the Palo Pinto County Farm Bureau and as a school board member for Graham Independent School District.
 In the 1990s Rogers attended Kansas State University and earned a MS in Beef Production Medicine.
 He became an associate professor at North Carolina State University until 2000, when he returned to the ranch.

 Rogers was awarded Conservation Rancher of the Year Award for the State of Texas in 2017.